terminalofcats/terminal/examples/canonical-metrics/README.md

 - Python 3.10+
 - `python-dotenv`
-- Additional libraries from the `pipecat` package.
+- Additional libraries from the `cat-terminal` package.

 ## Setup